History

 Can enroll if Class is Freshman or Sophomore or Junior or Senior

-HIST 3672 Public Cultural Work 3 Credit Hours
+HIST 3672 Public History in Arab Detroit 4 Credit Hours

-Full Course Title: Public Cultural Work in Arab Detroit This course explores the field of public humanities work while providing a topical focus on metro-based Arab American history and culture.
-Roughly half of the course wil be used to explore different approaches to public humanities work undertaken by scholars.
+Full Title: Public History in Arab Detroit.
+This course explores the field of public humanities work while providing a topical focus on metro-Detroit based Arab American history and culture.
+Roughly half of the course will be used to explore different approaches to public humanities work undertaken by scholars.
 The second half of the course will provide the historical and social context for understanding a particular research question to be examined jointly by the instructor, students, and a local cultural institution.
 Students will engage in intensive research and work with a cultural institution to represent their findings to the public.
-(OC)
+Students cannot receive credit for both AAST 3151 and HIST 3672.
+(W, YR).

 This course examines how perception of Arabs and Muslims took shape in the U.S. from the late nineteenth century through the present.
 Using historical developments as a conduit, we explore the treatment of Arabs and Muslims in news outlets, print media, film, and T.V. productions.
 For example, we analyze the motivation, plot construction, casting, and content of big budget Hollywood movies for patterns of sterotypes and representations/misrepresentations.
 (F,AY)

 The history of blacks in America is traced from the Reconstruction era and the rise of Jim Crow segregation to the Civil Rights movement of the 1960's and the current period.
 Special attention is paid to the migration of blacks to the north and the social-economic situation which they encountered there.
-Specific topics to be addressed include formation of the NAACP.
-(YR).
+(AY).

 A survey of race relations and civil rights activity from the late 19th century to the present.
 The principal focus, however, is on the period since World War II, especially on the mass-based Southern civil rights movement (1955-1965) and the various policy debates and initiatives of the past thirty years, most notably affirmative action and busing.
 We also examine critiques of non-violence and integrationism.
 (AY).

 This course examines the development of urban America from the European-style port cities of the colonial period through the edge cities of today.
-The bulk of the course will focus on the late 19th and 20th century urban environment with an eye towards understanding the diverse residents, cultures, economies, and geographies that have shaped American cities.
-We will cover everything from developments in transportation, architecture, business, and technology to immigration, politics, and urban culture.
-Broad concerns and constituencies have shaped the urban public sphere, the physical development of cities and the experience of living as an urbanite and, consequently, they will receive much of our attention.
-American patterns of development will then be placed in context with those of other nations and cultures.
+The bulk of the course focuses on the late 19th and 20th century urban environment with an eye towards understanding the diverse residents, cultures, economies, and geographies that have shaped American cities.
+We cover everything from developments in transportation, architecture, business, and technology to immigration, politics, and urban culture.
 (AY).

 A survey of women's role in American society from colonial times to the present, emphasizing both change and continuity in women's experience.
 (YR).